-Standing on the water surface is a basic mechanics problem.
-In order to remain afloat, the weight of the strider must be supported by a force in the opposite direction.
-That compensating force can come from two sources: the buoyancy force like in a swimming boat (via Archimedes principle) and/or surface tension.
+surface tension.
 In the case of the water strider, the weight is essentially counterbalanced by surface tension, and buoyancy is irrelevant, since the volume of water displaced by the strider is very small.
 As the strider stands on the surface, their hydrophobic legs push the water downwards, generating a concave curvature surface around each leg.
 Thus, the vertical component of the surface tension force is in the upward direction and is proportional to the surface area of the water-leg interface.

-Water striders propel themselves using their middle legs, achieving speeds of 1.5 m/s [17], while the back legs are used to steer and brake.
+Water striders propel themselves using their middle legs, achieving speeds of 1.5 m/s [18], while the back legs are used to steer and brake.
 The middle legs can apply force five times larger than the strider's weight.
-Conveniently, a single superhydrophobic leg can stand 15 times the strider's weight before piercing the surface [16].
+Conveniently, a single superhydrophobic leg can stand 15 times the strider's weight before piercing the surface [17].

 Superhydrophobic surfaces are not exclusive properties of water striders.
-Lotus and rice leaves, to keep them from getting soaked, also have superhydrophobic surfaces [18], formed by capturing air to avoid contact with water.
+Lotus and rice leaves, to keep them from getting soaked, also have superhydrophobic surfaces [19], formed by capturing air to avoid contact with water.
 Nature has tuned the properties of these surfaces with a meticulous combination of non-wetting materials and nanostructures to the benefit of the organism.